DP World Advances Sustainable Port Operations In The Dominican Republic With Electrification Initiative

-(MENAFN- GlobeNewsWire - Nasdaq) The investment in electric equipment and charging stations at the port of Caucedo will reduce carbon emissions and enhance operational efficiency.

-SANTO DOMINGO, DOMINICAN REPUBLIC, Aug.
-22, 2024 (GLOBE NEWSWIRE) -- DP World , a global leader in logistics and supply chain solutions, is embarking upon a multi-phase initiative to improve sustainability at the Port of Caucedo in the Dominican Republic.
+SANTO DOMINGO, Dominican Republic, August 22, 2024 /3BL/ - DP World , a global leader in logistics and supply chain solutions, is embarking upon a multi-phase initiative to improve sustainability at the port of Caucedo in the Dominican Republic.

 The first phase of the project involves the Acquisition of 12 electric internal transfer vehicles (ITVs), which will enable DP World to transition its fleet of diesel-powered ITVs to fully electric models.
 The new equipment is expected to reduce annual diesel fuel consumption by 4.6%, saving 100,000 gallons of fuel each year, while reducing CO2 emissions by more than 7,500 tons over the next decade.
 The transition will also reduce repair and maintenance costs by 25%.